Late Heavy Bombardment

 The Late Heavy Bombardment (LHB), or lunar cataclysm, is a hypothesized astronomical event thought to have occurred approximately 4.1 to 3.8 billion years (Ga) ago, at a time corresponding to the Neohadean and Eoarchean eras on Earth.
 According to the hypothesis, during this interval, a disproportionately large number of asteroids and comets collided into the terrestrial planets and their natural satellites in the inner Solar System, including Mercury, Venus, Earth (and the Moon) and Mars.
 These came from both post-accretion and planetary instability-driven populations of impactors.
-Although it has gained widespread credence, definitive evidence remains elusive.

-Evidence for the LHB derives from moon rock samples of Lunar craters brought back by the Apollo program astronauts.
+Evidence for the LHB derives from Moon rock samples of Lunar craters brought back by the Apollo program astronauts.
 Isotopic dating showed that the rocks were last molten during impact events in a rather narrow interval of time, suggesting that a large proportion of craters were formed during this period.
 Several hypotheses attempt to explain this apparent spike in the flux of impactors in the inner Solar System, but no consensus yet exists.
 The Nice model, popular among planetary scientists, postulates that the giant planets underwent orbital migration, scattering objects from the asteroid belt, Kuiper belt, or both, into eccentric orbits and into the path of the terrestrial planets.

 Other researchers doubt the heavy bombardment, arguing for example that the apparent clustering of lunar impact-melt ages is a statistical artifact produced by sampling rocks scattered from a single large impact.
 A range of evidence suggests that there may instead have been a more extended period of lunar bombardment, lasting from approximately 4.2 billion years ago to 3.5 billion years ago.

+The existence of the LHB was once widely accepted by the academic community but is now debated; definitive evidence either way remains elusive.